Registration Deadline: November 1, 2021

 What if I get sick and can’t make the exam?

 There are provisions for students who become sick or injured during or right before testing.
-In case of such an emergency, please call Mrs. Landau.
+In case of such an emergency, please contact your school AP Coordinator immediately.